Why This Matters

 Turnkey Projects

-• Design-build-transfer model—the company constructs a complete, operational facility and hands it over to the client ready to run
+- Design-build-transfer model where the company designs, constructs, and tests a complete, operational facility, then hands it over to the client ready to run

-• Industry-specific application dominates construction, engineering, power generation, and manufacturing sectors where technical expertise is the core value
+- Industry-specific application that dominates construction, engineering, power generation, and infrastructure sectors where technical expertise is the core value being sold.
+Large engineering firms like Bechtel or Fluor commonly use this model.

-• Limited ongoing involvement means revenue comes from the project itself rather than continued operations; ideal for firms selling expertise rather than seeking market presence
+- Limited ongoing involvement means revenue comes from the project fee itself rather than continued operations.
+This is ideal for firms selling expertise rather than seeking long-term market presence in the host country.

-Compare: Turnkey Projects vs. Contract Manufacturing—both involve doing work for foreign clients, but turnkey projects transfer completed facilities while contract manufacturing produces goods on an ongoing basis.
-Turnkey is project-based; contract manufacturing is relationship-based.
+Compare: Turnkey Projects vs. Contract Manufacturing: both involve doing work for foreign clients, but turnkey projects transfer completed facilities while contract manufacturing produces goods on an ongoing basis.
+Turnkey is project-based and finite; contract manufacturing is relationship-based and continuous.

 Quick Reference Table